JsCommunity/human-format/README.md

 })
 //=> 64 kiB

-// A custom seperator can be specified. humanFormat(1337, {
+// A custom separator can be specified. humanFormat(1337, {
-  seperator: ' - '
+  separator: ' - '
 })
 //=> 1.34 - k